hafizshakeel/ai-brain-tumor-classification-system/README.md

 A production-ready deep learning system for brain tumor classification from MRI images, built with a complete MLOps pipeline including model training, evaluation, experiment tracking, and deployment.

-## 📋 Project Overview

-This project implements an end-to-end machine learning system for classifying brain tumors from MRI scans using deep learning.
-The system uses a Swin Transformer architecture and can classify images into four categories.

 ## Interface Previews